remcoder/gcode-preview/README.md

 # gcode-previewer
-A very simple GCode previewer written in plain javascript.
+A simple GCode previewer written in plain javascript.
 Tested in Chrome only.

 See a [demo](http://realstuffforabstractpeople.com/experiments/gcode-previewer/) here